JustsoSoftware/JustGen/README.md

 HTML pages are generated on-the-fly on base of Smarty templates with texts from JustTexts package and placed in the file system to be retrieved directly later.
-When the template or text is changed (aka content management), it is sufficient to delete the generated HTML files to have then re-generated again later.
+When the template or text is changed (aka content management), it is sufficient to delete the generated HTML files to have them re-generated again later.

 The package doesn't try to be a content management system, but a smart tool to help people have more control with html pages and the content without the need to use a 'real' CMS with all it's superpowers.
 Instead, you can create small and really fast web pages in multiple languages.

-The module utilizes Apache rewriting, the JustAPI and the JustTexts package.

 ## Installation

 ### Composer
-  composer require justso/justgen:1.*
+  composer require justso/justgen

 ### git
   git clone git://github.com/JustsoSoftware/JustGen.git vendor/justso/justgen